rukykf/ReserveARoom-API/README.md

     yarn test

 ## Setup Instructions (Using Vagrant and Make)
-There's a Vagrant.example file and a Makefile containing utilities for setting up the application in a Vagrant box.
+There's a Vagrantfile.example and a Makefile containing utilities for setting up the application in a Vagrant box.
 The commands in Vagrantfile.example use VirtualBox as Vagrant's provider.
 You can copy the example into a Vagrantfile and make any necessary changes before spinning up your vm.

 After setting up Vagrant, `cd` into `/vagrant` and run `make provision-local`